tink-ab/tink-link-ios/README.md

 #### Manual installation

+1. Download and unzip the `TinkCore.xcframework.zip` from the [latest Tink Core release](https://github.com/tink-ab/tink-core-ios/releases/latest).
+2. Drag the `TinkCore.xcframework` into the  _Frameworks, Libraries, and Embedded Content_ section on your application targets’ _General_ tab.

 ## How to display Tink Link

 1. Import the SDK and configure Tink with your client ID and redirect URI.